 This topic lists the WPF Theme Designer's visual elements.
 The topics are categorized into groups that contain elements' descriptions and belong to a particular section of the application:

-The image below illustrates the layout of a Theme Designer's main window
+The image below illustrates the layout of a Theme Designer's main window:

-The WPF Theme Designer UI consists of the following windows.
+The WPF Theme Designer UI consists of the following windows:

-The Preview Window displays the selected controls live preview with your theme applied.
+The Preview Window displays the selected controls' live preview with your theme applied.

-The Color Wheel window allows you to edit theme colors using a color wheel.
-The Color Wheel organizes colors by hue or RGB distance into the specified number of groups.
-This feature allows you to customize color parameters for entire groups instead of doing this for multiple individual colors.
+The Color Wheel window organizes colors by hue or RGB distance into the specified number of groups.
+This feature allows you to customize color parameters for entire groups.

-The CodeView Window allows you to edit templates and styles, and bind palette colors to an element in XAML files.
+The Code View Window allows you to edit templates and styles, and bind palette colors to an element in XAML.